chryswoods/siremol.org/chryswoods.com/vector_c++/part1.md

 ```

 This first part sets up the program.
 It includes `workshop.h`, which is a header provided with
-this workshop that is in the directory `inculde`.
+this workshop that is in the directory `include`.
 This header file includes a variety of headers,
 such as `<chrono>` and `<iostream>`, and adds some basic functions that make it easier to write these examples.

 After this, three `workshop::Array` arrays are created, `a`, `b` and `c`.
 These are initialised